Rajoooooo/Salesforce-Capstone/README.md

 Next, to send tour reminder emails to customers three days before their scheduled travel date, a Queueable class named BookingReminderQueueable was implemented.
 It processes a list of upcoming bookings and sends emails accordingly.
 A Schedulable class, BookingReminderScheduler, was also created to query relevant bookings and enqueue the queueable job.
 This scheduler is then set to run daily at 6 AM via the UI or System.schedule using a cron expression.

 <img width="1903" height="883" alt="Phase 2-milestone9-Act1 (1)" src="https://github.com/user-attachments/assets/0eb328f4-56d9-424b-87a6-34e98d212c19" />

 ## Phase 3: UI/UX Development & Customization

+Phase 3 of the Tours & Travels CRM project focused on enhancing the user interface and experience through the configuration of the Lightning App, dynamic forms, customized layouts, dashboards, user access controls, and custom Lightning Web Components.
+The goal was to provide users with a clean, intuitive, and role-specific interface to support productivity and usability.

 ## Milestone 13: The Lighting App